arielsepulveda/ReDS_terraform/README.md

 # ReDS - ReActive Database System

-### Terraform - Auto-Scale for RDS Instances
+## Terraform - Auto-Scale for RDS Instances
-##### This can save you up to 50% on your RDS costs, and keep your DB online with traffic spikes
+### This can save you up to 50% on your RDS costs, and avoid headaches on traffic spikes!

-This is based on [The Reactive Database System](http://mediatemple.net/blog/tips/the-reactive-database-system-letting-the-cloud-help-you/) by Dan Billeci.

 ![reds](https://cloud.githubusercontent.com/assets/20051003/22879727/9cda7ed2-f1df-11e6-817e-48f3b27b62f3.jpg)

-**Current STATUS : TESTED OK**
-- Autoscale up & down is working.
+### Features

+- Can be used on any RDS database or project.
+- Automatically increases or decreases RDS instance, based on CPU too high or low.
+- Have schedule mode with cron, so you can go bigger on weekday and back down at nights or weekends.
+- Handles credit balance on T2 instances, to upgrade to M/R if they run out of credits.
+- 100% configurable (thresholds, cooldowns, cron, resource names, etc)
+- Creates and uses CloudWatch alarms to determine when it needs to scale.
+- Output logs to CloudWatch logs for review
+- Built using security and IAM roles, maintains your infrastructure secure.
+- Simple terraform script you can apply/destroy with a single command.
+- Intangible cost to operate, it runs aprox.
+300,000 sec/month and no more than 40Mb (free tier)
+- Will provide BIG savings over night or weekends (going m4.large to t2.small for example)
+- Based on the [Reactive Database System](http://mediatemple.net/blog/tips/the-reactive-database-system-letting-the-cloud-help-you/) by Dan Billeci.

+### Status

+Fully working, scale up / down or by schedule, or both.
-  If you want to test, make sure you use small cooldown/thresold values, otherwise it will take 1 hour to scale down for example.
+If you want to test, make sure you configure cooldown/thresold values to not have to wait and hour for downscale for example.

 **NOTE:** You will need to enable Multi-AZ on your RDS DB for this script to work, it will not autoscale databases without Multi-AZ enabled.

-To try this on your RDS:
+### How to use

 - Clone this GitHub.
 - Rename terraform.tfvars.example to terraform.tfvars
 - Configure your AWS access in terraform.tfvars